 Services for the Latino Community:

-SAFE offers many volunteer opportunities for those in the community interested in helping us fulfill our mission of providing shelter, support, and advocacy to survivors of
+Volunteer opportunities for those in the community interested in helping us fulfill our mission of providing shelter, support, and advocacy to survivors of

 domestic violence and sexual assault.
 Please see our Volunteer tab for more information.